avnishn/mnist_digit_tracker_public/README.md

 Write 2 ROS nodes in a single ROS package.
 ************************************
 # Installation
-Dependencies: Ros melodic, Opencv 3.2
+Dependencies: Ros melodic, Opencv, TensorFlow

 To install, clone this repo into your ros workspace src/ directory